What is Setpoint Weight Loss And Why It Matters WAY More Than Calories

 - Add water and blend until smooth.

-This is a 100% non-starchy vegetable smoothie that when combined with a meal of nutrient-dense protein and whole-food fats makes a complete SANE meal.
+This is a 100% non-starchy vegetable smoothie that, when combined with a meal of nutrient-dense protein and whole-food fats, makes a complete SANE meal.
 Or, you can drink it as a between-meal snack.

 You can also make your green smoothie a complete meal by adding protein.
-Simply follow the recipe above and add organic clean whey protein powder or plain nonfat Greek yogurt.
+Simply follow the recipe above and add organic, clean, whey protein powder or plain nonfat Greek yogurt.

-2. Eat LESS of These Foods:
+2. Eat LESS of these foods:

 Cut out sugar, wheat, starchy vegetables, and artificial sweeteners.
 All of these foods play havoc with your blood glucose levels and elevate your setpoint weight.
 Although it may sound impossible right now to cut out all these foods that you’ve been routinely eating, it is easier than you think.
-Once you learn the simple secrets of cooking SANE, cutting out inSANE foods is so much easier and delicious than you can even imagine.
+Once you learn the simple secrets of cooking SANE, cutting out inSANE foods is so much easier and more delicious than you can even imagine.